Students at the University of Lincoln are raising money for mental health charity MIND by running 27 miles over the course of 27 days.

 The number 27 represents the percentage of students who have struggled with mental health issues, with the challenge raising awareness and money for the mental health charity.

-Sophie Yeaman is a third-year psychology student at the University and also set up a ‘well-being café’ at the University with the Student Union and the Well being centre.
+Sophie Yeaman is a third-year psychology student at the University and also set up a ‘well-being café’ at the University.
 She says it is key to raise awareness for mental health, especially with students.

 “It’s really difficult to understand if you haven’t experienced mental health issues before.
 I know so many people who have been fine all their lives and are struggling with their mental health.”